boazbk/crypto/lec_01_introduction.md

 ::: {.proof data-ref="twotomanythm"}
 The "only if" direction is obvious--- this condition is a special case of the perfect secrecy condition for a set $M$ of size $2$.

 The "if" direction is trickier.
+We will use a proof by contradiction.
 We need to show that if there is some set $M$ (of size possibly much larger than $2$) and some strategy for Eve to guess (based on the ciphertext) a plaintext chosen from $M$ with probability larger than $1/|M|$, then there is also some set $M'$ of size two and a strategy $Eve'$ for Eve to guess a plaintext